-The Company holds a portfolio of Excess MSRs that are reported at fair value on the consolidated balance sheet.
+The Company holds a portfolio of Excess MSRs that are reported at fair value in the consolidated balance sheets.
 Although Excess MSR transactions are observable in the marketplace, the valuation includes unobservable market data inputs (prepayment speeds, delinquency levels and discount rates).
-As a result, the Company classified 100% of its Excess MSRs as Level 3 fair value assets at December 31, 2014.
+As a result, the Company classified 100% of its Excess MSRs as Level 3 fair value assets at December 31, 2015 and December 31, 2014.